What our families say

 • Develops a sense of community and respect for all cultures, with a specific focus on embedding Aboriginal perspectives and developing a respect for Aboriginal cultures.

 Our aspiration for the Early Years Hub is a journey taken over many years which involved visiting many other services both state and interstate.
-Shine Bright facility will provide high quality kindergarten and stimulating educational environments within long day care programs for the local community.
-Each room will be run by a qualified teacher and have an educational program.
+The Maiden Gully Early Yeas Hub provides high quality kindergarten and stimulating educational environments within long day care programs for the local community.
+Each room is run by a qualified teacher with an educational program.
 Our learning environment will inspire wonder, creativity and shared learning.

 The facility is also designed to offer high quality professional development and training opportunities for Shine Bright staff (Bachelor, Diploma & Certificate III) and for non-Shine Bright early years staff.
 Options to partner with third party training entities such as La Trobe University and TAFE are also expected.